graehu/hosting/README.md

 # hosting
-A place for me to host things
+A place for me to host things like gifs, videos, etc.